chungkwong/mathocr-myscript-android/README.md

 # Offline handwritten mathematical expression recognition via stroke extraction for Android

-The repository provide a proof-of-concept stroke extractor that can extract strokes from clean bitmap images.
+The repository provides a proof-of-concept stroke extractor that can extract strokes from clean bitmap images.
 The stroke extractor can be used to recognize offline handwritten mathematical expression if a online recognizer is given.
 For example, when combined with MyScript, the resulting offline recognition system was **ranked #3 in the offline